linode/apl-examples/spinkube-wasm/README.md

 ## Create a spin app

-add the following files to the `team-spinkube-argocd` repo: https://github.com/spinkube/spin-operator/releases/download/v0.4.0/spin-operator.shim-executor.yaml
+Add the following files to the `team-spinkube-argocd` repo: https://github.com/spinkube/spin-operator/releases/download/v0.4.0/spin-operator.shim-executor.yaml

 ## Expose the service

-Expose the service and add a URL path `/hello`

 ## Login to the private registry